 SumBio has a long history and is well known as a premier oil palm seed producer in Indonesia.

 In a move to grow our market share, two new high-yielding varieties were launched in 2015.
 These new varieties demonstrate the continuous improvement from our advanced breeding programmes, leading to higher yielding and disease tolerant varieties.
+In addition since 2016 the BLRS breeding programme now produces Low Ganoderma Incidence (LGI) seeds for both internal use and sales to customers.
+This is a significant development as Ganoderma is fatal to the oil palm, and hence increasing resistance has been core to our breeding programme.
 To manage the risks posed by counterfeit seed distributors, SumBio has a process to authenticate and tag its seed products using ultraviolet (UV) printing technology.